 Here are some instructions to help you create a colorful manifestation mandala:

-Next, you need to have a settled mind in order to focus on the colors.
-If it helps, play some relaxing music to set the mood
+Next, you need to have a settled mind to focus on the colors.
+If it helps, play some relaxing music to set the mood.

-Choose the colors that you feel are helpful for your purpose in accordance with the above-listed meanings
+Choose the colors that you feel are helpful for your purpose following the above-listed meanings.

 Let the coloring flow; allow it to connect you with yourself and to inspire you.
 The colors should be allowed to come to you effortlessly.
 Do not force anything.

 As you continue to color your mandala, focus only on how you feel as you ultimately achieve your goal.
-If, in any way you feel distracted, take a few minutes to relax by taking deep breaths.
+If you feel distracted in any way, take a few minutes to relax by taking deep breaths.
 Continue coloring only when the energy connection comes back.

 After you’re done coloring the mandala, look at it to feel its energy.
 Examine it keenly to see if there are any elements that you might have missed while creating it.
-If there are any, it’s a good sign to affirm that you were in the right intuition.
+It’s a good sign to affirm that you were in the right intuition, if there are any.

-Put the final image somewhere you will be able to see it on a daily basis.
+Put the final image somewhere you will be able to see it daily.
 For example, you could have it as a wall hanging or as your screen saver for your phone/ laptop.
 This way, it’ll work its powerful magic on your life every day.

 The mandala color deeper meaning

-The Buddhism color theory states that color is a concept of enlightenment that is usually represented by pure light.
-There are six main colors in the religious texts five of which (all of them apart from black) represent the five personifications of the Buddha.
+The Buddhism color theory states that color is a concept of enlightenment usually represented by pure light.
+There are six main colors in the religious texts, five of which (all of them apart from black) represent the Buddha’s five personifications.
 All five colors are present in nature.